Child Support by Agreement

-For example, if a child support settlement agreement has become a court order, and the payor parent repeatedly fails to make support payments on time, the other parent can go to court to enforce the child support order.
-The non-paying parent could face fines, the loss of a drivers' license, even jail time if they do not pay their child support arrears.
+For example, if a child support settlement agreement has become a court order, and the payor parent repeatedly fails to meet their child support obligation, the other parent can go to court to enforce the child support order.
+The non-paying parent could face fines, the loss of a driver's license, or even jail time if they do not pay their child support arrears.

 Get Legal Help From a Trusted Attorney